SunWuyuan/wnrm/README.md

-nrm -- NPM registry manager
+wnrm -- NPM and YARN registry manager
 ===

 [![NPM version][npm-image]][npm-url]

-`nrm` can help you easy and fast switch between different npm registries, now include: `npm`, `cnpm`, `taobao`, `nj(nodejitsu)`.
+`wnrm` can help you easy and fast switch between different npm registries, now include: `npm`, `cnpm`, `taobao`, `nj(nodejitsu)`.

 ## How to configure yarn to use private registry ?